-The image stabilization is good for up to four stops, which is really awesome if you’re working in low light, and you don’t want to bump up the ISO, and you’re trying to stay at a decent shutter speed.
+The image stabilization is good for up to four stops, which is fantastic if you’re working in low light, you don’t want to bump up the ISO, and you’re trying to stay at a decent shutter speed.

 This will allow some stabilization with slower shutter speeds; you would have to focus on the slides.

-This is awesome when you’re getting some close-up portraits or close upon any like shots that you can’t get because you don’t have the macro lens.
+This is awesome when you get some close-up portraits or close-up shots you can’t get because you don’t have the macro lens.

-This will allow you to get decently close, but it’s at 35 millimeters, so it’s going to be a little wide.
+This will allow you to get decently close, but at 35 millimeters, it’ll be slightly wide.

-So the 35 was the first one I bought; when I bought my 5D Mark 4, which was my first canon.
+So the 35 was the first one I bought; I bought my 5D Mark 4, my first Canon.

-I started using it for video with another photographer to shoot a nightclub party with the 35 has been a great focal length for me.
+I started using it for video with another photographer to shoot a nightclub party, and the 35 has been a great focal length for me.

-When I worked with the other guy that I shoot nightclub with, and I like it and all that, I love having the image stabilization because I don’t have a stabilizer I don’t have a Ronin or a crane or anything to stabilize.
+When I worked with the other guy that I shot nightclub with, and I liked it, I loved having the image stabilization because I didn’t have a stabilizer; I didn’t have a Ronin or a crane or anything to stabilize.

-I’ve had this lens for about a year now; I have a good idea as to what I like, what I don’t like.
+I’ve had this lens for about a year now, so I have a good idea of what I like and don’t.

-They are a crop sensor, meaning; this 30 mil becomes about 1.6 times bigger.
+They are crop sensors; this 30 mil becomes about 1.6 times bigger.

-So it’s actually about 48 millimeters, so around a 50-millimeter lens.
+So it’s about 48 millimeters, so around a 50-millimeter lens.

-It’s a very well-made lens that has a lot of weight to it.
+It’s a very well-made lens with a lot of weight.

 It is so very well built.

-So what do I shoot?
+So, what do I shoot?
 What do I use this lens for?
-I’ve used it for nightclub photography, music concerts, and parties this year.

 What do I like about this lens?

-I did a lot of research when I bought this lens, and the one thing everyone talked about was the sharpness and the quality of the image, and it’s completely true.
+I did a lot of research when I bought this lens, and the one thing everyone talked about was the image’s sharpness and quality, and it’s entirely true.

-Even the low aperture is like 1.4, it’s still pretty sharp, so the very nice quality of the picture of this lens for both photo and video.
+Even though the low aperture is like 1.4, it’s still pretty sharp, so the lovely quality of the picture of this lens for both photo and video.

-So back to the end with the incredibly wide 1.4 aperture, so you can take pictures and video in crazy dark environments, and you’re still going to get pretty good quality.
+So, back to the end: With the incredibly wide 1.4 aperture, you can take pictures and videos in crazy dark environments and still get pretty good quality.